JoeyBernhardt/p-temp/p-temp-marcus/marcus_fitting_results.md

 \frac{\mathrm{d} H}{\mathrm{d} t} = aHP - mH
 $$

-The FME package was utilized to obtain parameter estimates for the
+The simecol package was first used to obtain parameter estimates, but the achievable fits were judged to be too poor.
+FME package was utilized to obtain parameter estimates for the

 ### Results
 ```r